Identifiability of Hierarchical Latent Attribute Models: Introduction

-HLAMs have connections to other multivariate discrete latent variable models, including latent tree graphical models \citep{choi2011tree,anand2011tree,hsu2012tree,mourad2013tree}, restricted Boltzmann machines \citep{hinton2002training, hinton2006reducing, salakhutdinov2007rbm, larochelle2008rbm, hinton2009replicated} and restricted Boltzmann forests (RBForests) \citep{rbf2010}, and latent feature models \citep{ghahramani2006ibp,bernardo2007lfm,miller2009lfm,yen2017lfm}, but with the following two key differences.
+HLAMs are related to several multivariate discrete latent variable models in the machine learning literature, including latent tree graphical models \citep{choi2011tree,mourad2013tree}, restricted Boltzmann machines \citep{hinton2002training, larochelle2008rbm} and restricted Boltzmann forests (RBForests) \citep{rbf2010}, latent feature models \citep{ghahramani2006ibp}, but with the following two key differences.
 First, the observed variables are assumed to have certain structured dependence on the latent attributes.
-This dependence is summarized by a binary structural matrix to encode scientific interpretations.
+This dependence is summarized by a structural matrix, the so-called $\QQ$-matrix \citep{Tatsuoka1990}, to encode scientific interpretations.
 The second key feature is that HLAMs incorporate the hierarchical structure among the latent attributes.
-For instance, in cognitive diagnosis, the possession of certain attributes are often assumed to be the prerequisite for possessing some others \citep{leighton2004attribute, templin2014hierarchical}.
+For instance, in educational cognitive diagnosis, the possession of certain skill attributes are often assumed to be the prerequisite for possessing some others \citep{leighton2004attribute, templin2014hierarchical}.
 Such hierarchical structures differ from the latent tree models in that, the latter use a probabilistic graphical model to model the hierarchical tree structure among latent variables, while in an HLAM the hierarchy is a directed acyclic graph (DAG) encoding hard constraints on allowable configurations of latent attributes.
 This type of hierarchical constraints in HLAMs have a similar flavor as those of RBForests proposed in \cite{rbf2010}, though the DAG-structure constraints in an HLAM are more flexible than a forest-structure (i.e., group of trees) one in an RBForest (see Example \ref{exp-rbf}).